DemyrahB/Personal-Site/README.md

 # Personal-Site
 Hi!
-My name is Demyrah Bivings, I'm 25 years old and I'm an aspiring Web Developer.
-I am very new to coding but I'm excited to learn.
-Please take a look at my Personal Site as I demonstrate a bit of what I've learned so far!
+My name is Demyrah Bivings, I'm 26 years old and I'm an aspiring Web Developer.
+I am very new to coding but I'm super excited to learn and develop new skills.
+Please take a look at my 'Personal Site' as I demonstrate a bit of what I've learned so far!